Artorp/factorio-computer/Docs/AssemblyQuickstart.md

 **PC** is a special register that contains the program counter.
 It is read-only and can only be written to by using a branching instruction (`B`, `BZ`, or `BN`), see below.

 **SP** is a special register that contains the stack pointer.
 It is possible to read from and write to it, but in general it's faster to use the `PUSH` and `POP` registers.
-Reading with `LOAD R, [SP, -1]` is akin to peek().
-When using the stack this should be initialized to the highest word address.
-See more on the stack below.
+Reading with `LOAD R, [SP, 1]` is akin to peek().

+The stack should be initialized to the highest word address before use.
+See the stack section below.

 ## Instruction overview